Bitget Review

 - Choose your order type:

 - Limit order: You set the price.
 The order waits until the market hits that price.
-I recommend this for beginners because you control the entry price - Market order: Executes immediately at the current price.
+Recommended for beginners because you control the entry price - Market order: Executes immediately at the current price.
 Faster, but you pay whatever the market gives you

 - Enter your amount, review the fee summary, and confirm